MERakram/RAG-monorepo/README.md

 ## Usage

-To interact with CA-NormExpert:
+To interact with the RAG system:

 1. Type your question in the chat interface
+2. Upload documents to build your knowledge base
-2. Format questions clearly, for example:
+3. Format questions clearly, for example:
-   - "What are the key requirements in IEC 61557-12?"
+   - "What are the key points in this document?"
+   - "Compare the requirements between these two documents"
-   - "Explain the differences between EN50470-X and IEC 62053-X"
+   - "Explain the process described in the manual"
-   - "How does IEC 61850 apply to TRIAD 3?"

-The system will retrieve relevant information from the norms database and provide accurate responses.
+The system will retrieve relevant information from your document collection and provide accurate responses based on the content you've uploaded.